White phosphorus munition: Smoke-screening properties

+Plasticized white phosphorus (PWP)

+White phosphorus, when dispersed by the bursting charge, tends to become too finely divided.
+The reaction then becomes too fast, releases too much heat at once, and the smoke cloud rises up.
+After series of experiments, in 1944 the NDRC Munitions Development Laboratory at University of Illinois developed a plasticization method.
+The white phosphorus granules, big about as grains of sand, are coated with GR-S (Government Rubber-Styrene) rubber, gelled with xylene.
+The resulting rubbery mass does not atomize so readily, gets broken up to several millimeters sized pieces, and burns for several minutes, reducing the pillaring.
+However, incendiary effects are reduced too, albeit the larger pieces are more effective against enemy troops.
+One of the disadvantages of PWP is the tendency of phosphorus to separate from the rubber matrix, when stored in hot weather.

 Physiological effects

 In addition to direct injuries caused by fragments of their casings, white phosphorus munitions can cause injuries in two main ways: burn injuries and vapour inhalation.

 Burning

 In munitions, white phosphorus burns readily with flames of 800 °C (1,472 °F).
 Incandescent particles from weapons using powdered white phosphorus as their payload produce extensive partial- and full-thickness burns, as will any attempt to handle burning submunitions without protective equipment.
 Phosphorus burns carry an increased risk of mortality due to the absorption of phosphorus into the body through the burned area with prolonged contact, which can result in liver, heart and kidney damage, and in some cases multiple organ failure.
 White phosphorus particles continue to burn until completely consumed or starved of oxygen.
 In the case of weapons using felt-impregnated submunitions, incomplete combustion may occur resulting in up to 15% of the WP content remaining unburned.
 Such submunitions can prove hazardous as they are capable of spontaneous re-ignition if crushed by personnel or vehicles.
 In some cases, injury is limited to areas of exposed skin because the smaller WP particles do not burn completely through personal clothing before being consumed.

 Due to the pyrophoric nature of WP, penetrating injuries are immediately treated by smothering the wound using water, damp cloth or mud, isolating it from oxygen until fragments can be removed: military forces will typically do so using a bayonet or knife where able.
 Bicarbonate solution is applied to the wound to neutralise any build-up of phosphoric acid, followed by removal of any remaining visible fragments: these are easily observed as they are luminescent in dark surroundings.
 Surgical debridement around the wound is used to avoid fragments too small to detect causing later systemic failure, with further treatment proceeding as with a thermal burn.